 Att.
 Midfielder, England & Man Utd, 1950s-70s

 England’s greatest ever player and still the record goalscorer for both his country and Manchester United until as recently as 2016.
 His club career is one of great personal triumph.
-He was a fringe player in the famous Busby Babes, certainly not their greatest player, but he was one of the very few that survived the Munich Air Disaster and continued to play to his potential.
+He had just cemented a place in the famous Busby Babes side, he was certainly not their greatest player, but was one of the very few that then survived the Munich Air Disaster and continued to play to his growing potential.
 He would go on to become captain and key player for United, forming part of a ‘holy trinity’ alongside George Best and Denis Law.
 A forward that dropped back into midfield he nevertheless maintained a formidable scoring record.
 He was two footed, capable of beating a player and had a remarkable, thunderous shot, claiming him many goals from deep positions.
 From an early age he was also a key player for England.
 After impressing at the 1962 World Cup he would be his country’s inspirational player when they won the trophy in 1966, being named European Footballer of the Year that year.
 Two years later he would win the European Cup with United, helping to lay the ghosts to Munch to rest.
 In 1970 he continued his impressive international career, being named in the team of the tournament despite his advancing age.
 He remains a United legend with a seat on the Board, and is a great global ambassador of the game.

 Part of two great teams: Man Utd 1963-68 and England 1966